David Rieff

-David Rieff (/ˈriːf/; born September 28, 1952) is an American non-fiction writer and policy analyst.
+David Rieff (/ˈriːf/; born September 28, 1952) is an American nonfiction writer and policy analyst.
 His books have focused on issues of immigration, international conflict, and humanitarianism.

 Biography

 Rieff is the only child of Susan Sontag, who was 19 years old when he was born.
 His father, whom Sontag divorced, was Philip Rieff, author of Freud: The Mind of the Moralist.
-Rieff was educated at the Lycée Français de New York and attended Amherst College as a member of the class of 1974, where he studied under Benjamin DeMott.
+Rieff was educated at the New Lincoln School, Lycée Français de New York and attended Amherst College as a member of the class of 1974, where he studied under Benjamin DeMott.
 He completed college at Princeton University, graduating with an A.B. in history in 1978.

 Career

 Rieff was a senior editor at Farrar, Straus and Giroux from 1978 to 1989.

 Rieff has at various times been a senior fellow at the World Policy Institute at the New School for Social Research, a fellow at the New York Institute for the Humanities at New York University, a board member of the Arms Division of Human Rights Watch, of the Central Eurasia Project of the Open Society Institute, and of Independent Diplomat.